 With all of these, you will have vehicle expenses that you’ll need to consider and be able to examine compensation estimates to determine what works for you.
 The best way to narrow down your options is to give it a try and see how well it works for you.

 Beginners often make a lot of mistakes when driving for Instacart!
-Here are the big ones you should know about: Instacart Shopper Training: 7 Mistakes Beginners Make with Instacart
+Here are the 7 mistakes beginners make with Instacart:

 1. Accepting huge wholesale store orders

 Shopping at places like Costco and Sam’s Club can be trouble if not done right.
 My limit is only 8 items and 10-15 units (so they can get 8 items, and 3 or so of each item).